alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 different, right?"

 It had additional services, totally for free, for replacing phone numbers and credit cards, so you never had to give up personal information.
-So I replaced a lot of information on various accounts with generated emails, cellphone numbers, and credit cards.
+So I replaced a lot of information on various accounts with generated emails, cell phone numbers, and credit cards.

 Sometime around the end of high school or early college, after adopting MaskMe, I thought to myself,